 About The Great Canadian Shoreline Cleanup

-The Great Canadian Shoreline Cleanup runs year-round from September to end of October.
+The Great Canadian Shoreline Cleanup runs year-round from coast to coast to coast.
 When you lead or join a cleanup you are helping to protect the habitat of aquatic and shoreline species by keeping litter and garbage out of their habitat.